milagro2/pythonsite/docs/projects.md

-Here is a little bit about the process I followed.
+You can find the projects I have worked on in the sub-section